 A temporary appointment or assignment may be filled by appointment at the College's discretion, outside the Open or Internal-Only recruitment process.
-An Appointing Authority with divisional Vice President, Chief or Dean approval, may request and the College may approve, pursuant to existing Exempt Staff any other qualified bargaining unit applicants).

-Appointment Policy, extension of the temporary appointment for an additional six (6) months.
+An Appointing Authority with divisional Vice President, Chief or Dean approval, may request and the College may approve, pursuant to existing Exempt Staff Appointment Policy, extension of the temporary appointment for an additional six (6) months.
 Temporary positions and/or assignments may not become a regular "continuing" appointment except through an open recruitment process or by the waiver appointment process.